roll-w/light/light-core-connection-hikari/README.md

 Do not add dependency of this module if you are using a newer version (5.x.x) of HikariCP.

-> Will upgrade to JDK 11 later.
+> May be will upgrade to JDK 11 later.

 If you are using a different version of `HikariCP` or just don't want to import any more dependencies, you can simply copy